kailash-manasarovar/statement/docs/theories.md

     - I have never felt like this before and it started that week I was home from Fatima on 27th October until 3rd November when I left for London.
     - I have samples in London we can check for things like methanol or whatever they might have used to try to blind me.

+## Alternative theory

+- The alternative theory has a starting point which is the theory above but intermingled into that there is my child sexual abuse history.
+- I believe now that the trumpet teacher and Domingo Lopez Cano are a pornographer/honey trapper pair working with their families to film and rob Women and girls of their money and peaceful enjoyment of their lives.
+- They knew of my child sexual abuse history from Hazel Smith and from reading my police statement in 2016 while hacking my home network.
+- They planned to lure me back with the intention of a reenactment of the crimes committed against me in 1989.
+However, participants in the gang rape would be local "respectable" men; doctors, my neigbours, the dentist, etc.
+- I believe my apartment was set up to livestream my activities and an aphrodisiac of some sort was used which was overwhelming to me.
+- I now wonder if they sedated me and entered the flat without my knowledge and sexual attacked me while filming.
+- I have no recollection of that happening however; neither did I note any physical changes that may have pointed to that.
+- The trumpet teacher meeting me at the airport would have signified the beginning of a relationship but it would have included a reenactment of gang rape and/or online streaming of sexual activity at my apartment.
+- I believe men were already paying for access to this, may have paid in advance also, and may be disappointed that nothing more than masturbation happened.